nate-levine/nate-levine.com/README.md

 ## DOING:
 !
 Port projects from old website to new website in short-form article format.
+!
+Remove gatsby-plugin-netlify?

 ## TO-DO:
 ### *Content*
-!
-Add project filter to About section
+* -

 ### *Features:*
-* Implement rich results (images, meaningful descriptions) for SEO
+* Implement rich results (images, meaningful descriptions) for SEO.
+Use: https://search.google.com/test/rich-results/result?id=vA6nh_OSh08QvwpOHJzEmg to check.
-* Clicking tags on an article should redirect to a list of articles with that tag
+* Clicking tags on an article should redirect to a list of articles with that tag.
-* Implement a less rudimentary related articles algorithms
+* Implement a less rudimentary related articles algorithms.
   * Make tag order weighted?

 ### *Housekeeping*